Top Priorities for Cybersecurity Leaders in 2025: Info-Tech Research Group Publishes Annual Report

 - Defend Against Deepfakes

 Deepfake technology is emerging as a significant threat.
-Organizations must invest in training and technology solutions to detect and mitigate deepfake-driven attacks while establishing policies to verify suspicious activities and protect critical assets.
+Organisations must invest in training and technology solutions to detect and mitigate deepfake-driven attacks while establishing policies to verify suspicious activities and protect critical assets.

 - Prepare for a Post-Quantum Era

 Quantum computing poses a long-term threat to current encryption methods.
-Developing quantum-resilient cryptographic strategies and conducting risk assessments will ensure organizations are prepared for the eventual impact of quantum advancements.
+Developing quantum-resilient cryptographic strategies and conducting risk assessments will ensure organisations are prepared for the eventual impact of quantum advancements.

-Info-Tech's Security Priorities 2025 report emphasizes the importance of integrating security into the core of organizational strategies to drive both innovation and risk mitigation.
-By addressing these priorities, cybersecurity leaders can better position their organizations to thrive in a dynamic and challenging environment.
+Info-Tech's Security Priorities 2025 report emphasises the importance of integrating security into the core of organisational strategies to drive both innovation and risk mitigation.
+By addressing these priorities, cybersecurity leaders can better position their organisations to thrive in a dynamic and challenging environment.

-For exclusive and data-driven commentary from Info-Tech's analysts and experts, including Ahmad Jowhar, and access to the complete Security Priorities 2025 report, please contact [email protected].
+For exclusive and data-driven commentary from Info-Tech's analysts and experts, including Robert Dang and Ahmad Jowhar, and access to the complete Security Priorities 2025 report, please contact [email protected].

 About Info-Tech Research Group